mdesanker/color-extract/README.md

 ## Challenges

-The extracted color palette was heavily inspired by [Coolors](https://coolors.co/palettes/trending)

-Ensuring foreground and background color combinations provide sufficient contrast by [calculating the perceived brightness](https://www.nbdtech.com/Blog/archive/2008/04/27/Calculating-the-Perceived-Brightness-of-a-Color.aspx) of the background color.
+1. Ensuring foreground and background color combinations provide sufficient contrast by [calculating the perceived brightness](https://www.nbdtech.com/Blog/archive/2008/04/27/Calculating-the-Perceived-Brightness-of-a-Color.aspx) of the background color.

 First hex colors were converted into rgb colors with parseInt base 16: